-In this work, we consider the \emph{Convolution Lagrangian Perturbation Theory} \citep[CLPT,][]{carlson2013convolution} to predict real-space quantities.
+In this work, we consider the \emph{\textup{convolution Lagrangian perturbation theory}} \citep[CLPT;][]{carlson2013convolution} to predict real-space quantities.
 Generally, if the non-linear clustering in real space is well modelled with this approach, Lagrangian theories are not accurate enough on small scales in redshift space \citep{white2014zeldovich}.
-This is why, we adopt for the mapping from real to redshift space the Gaussian streaming model \citep{reid2011towards}.
-The joint use of Convolution Lagrangian Perturbation theory and Gaussian Streaming (CLPT-GS) has been shown to provide a good match to data and simulations \citep{wang2014analytic} and is routinely used to model observations \citep[for instance,][]{reid2012the,samushia2014the,zarrouk2018clustering,bautista2021completed}.
+We therefore adopt the Gaussian streaming model \citep{reid2011towards} for the mapping from real to redshift space.
+The joint use of CLPT and Gaussian streaming (CLPT-GS) has been shown to provide a good match to data and simulations \citep{wang2014analytic} and is routinely used to model observations \citep[e.g. ][]{reid2012the,samushia2014the,zarrouk2018clustering,bautista2021completed}.